-A native Charlestonian, Mark Bolchoz, Jr. grew up surrounded by the cuisine and culture of the Lowcountry.
-After ventures across the East coast, including several years under renowned New York chef Gianni Scappin of Market Street and Gusto Restaurants, Bolchoz returned to Charleston in 2016 with his wife Ariana, a fellow Culinary Institute of America graduate.
-Upon his return, Bolchoz immersed himself in the flourishing culinary scene, gaining experience at some of the city’s top restaurants, including The Grocery and Peninsula Grill.
+Mark Bolchoz is the Culinary Director of Italian Concepts at The Indigo Road Hospitality Group.
+A native Charlestonian, Bolchoz grew up surrounded by the cuisine and culture of the Lowcountry.
+After a semester abroad in Italy and ventures across the East Coast, including several years under renowned New York Chef Gianni Scappin of Market Street and Gusto Restaurants, Bolchoz used his diverse experiences to shape his understanding and interpretation of traditional Italian and American-Italian cuisine.
+Bolchoz returned to Charleston in 2016 with his wife, a fellow Culinary Institute of America graduate, and immersed himself in the flourishing hospitality scene, gaining additional experience at some of the city’s top restaurants, including The Grocery and Peninsula Grill.

 As Sous Chef of Peninsula Grill, Bolchoz spent a year under one of Charleston’s most revered chefs, Graham Dailey, learning and honing his craft.
 Though he was thriving in a burgeoning culinary career, Bolchoz ultimately responded to a lifelong calling and took a hiatus from the kitchen to join the United States Marine Corps, where he continues serving as a Corporal in the Reserves.